Moaske/PebbleEduWeek/README.md

 <img src="https://github.com/Moaske/PebbleEduWeek/blob/main/docs/list.png"></img>&nbsp;&nbsp;&nbsp;<img src="https://github.com/Moaske/PebbleEduWeek/blob/main/docs/week39.png"></img>&nbsp;&nbsp;&nbsp;<img src="https://github.com/Moaske/PebbleEduWeek/blob/main/docs/week40.png"></img>&nbsp;&nbsp;&nbsp;<img src="https://github.com/Moaske/PebbleEduWeek/blob/main/docs/week43.png"></img>

-Needs a CSV for input with headers: \ISO week, \Period, \EDUweek, \Info.
-URL of CSV can be provided in app settings.<br>
+Needs a CSV for input with these headers: <b>\ISO week, \Period, \EDUweek, \Info</b>.<br>URL of CSV to be provided in app settings.
+Any CSV file name at that exact URL will be read<br>
-Developed for a personal requirement 😊 so not published to Pebble Store.
+Developed for a personal requirement 😊 so not published to the Pebble Store.
 You can get a PBW from the releases page.

 Example snippet of the CSV and its values:
 ```csv